Membership Expectations

 Professional Development

-• Attended a 2024 NACAC or other ACAC conference (8 points each)
+• Attended a 2025 NACAC or regional-ACAC conference (8 points each)

-• Participated in HECA Members Mentoring Members (5 points)
+• Participated in HECA Members Mentoring Members as a member or mentee (5 points)

 • Attended a one-day Higher Education focused conference (4 points each)

-• Attended a one-day or longer event on Equity and Access or Government Relations (4 points each)
+• Attended a one-day or longer event on Advocacy, Equity and Access, or Government Relations (4 points each)

 • Attended a half-day Higher Education focused seminar (2 points each)

-• Completed the QPR suicide prevention course online.
-Register directly through the Info Hub “Suicide Prevention” tab.
-(2 points)
+• Completed the QPR suicide prevention course online (2 points)

 • Participated in a virtual college tour – list the colleges (1 point each, max of 12)

-• Attended a college rep’s info session off campus or virtually – list the colleges (1 point each, max of 12)
+• Attended a college rep’s info session off campus or virtually, like HECA's College Knowledge or Education Abroad recordings – list the colleges (1 point each, max of 12)

 • Attended a meeting with a HECA Regional or Community Group (1 point each)

-• Read a regular newsletter, like Jeff Selingo’s (1 point)
+• Reading a regular newsletter, like Jeff Selingo’s (1 point)

-• Read to a college admissions or counseling podcast (1 point)
+• Volunteered at a local college fair (1 point)

 HECA Members should consult the Info Hub for more details on Professional Development Points and the annual membership renewal requirements.
 An annual professional development tracker is available for members to download as well.